alexandrumeterez/3d-fracture-reassembly/README.md

 # 3D Feature Point Learning for Fractured Object Reassembly

 This project consists of multiple pipeline stages.
-Each toplevel folder inside `/src` contains another ReadMe with the detailed instructions.
+Each toplevel folder inside `/src` contains another README with the detailed instructions.

 Link to the generated data, and other datasets that we created/used during the project: https://drive.google.com/drive/folders/1T2JeBnDOLZDon-zXoqyu0Ral6h2YSYhE?usp=sharing.
 The example below is made on the `Cubes_8_dense.zip` dataset.